Skip to main content

 The cloud and region cannot be changed after a serverless index is created.

-On the free Starter plan, you can create serverless indexes in the us-east-1 region of AWS only.
-To create indexes in other regions, upgrade your plan.
+On the Starter and Builder plans, you can create serverless indexes in the us-east-1 region of AWS only.
+To create indexes in other regions, upgrade to the Standard or Enterprise plan.

 Similarity metrics

-When creating a dense index, you can choose from the following similarity metrics.
+When creating an index that stores dense vectors, you can choose from the following similarity metrics.
 For the most accurate results, choose the similarity metric used to train the embedding model for your vectors.
 For more information, see Vector Similarity Explained.

 Embedding models